SmitPatel-31/Secure-Blockchain-Ledger-with-Proof-of-Work-and-Encrypted-Wallets/README.md

 - Keys are derived via PBKDF2 (100,000 iterations, 128-bit salt).
 - Files are base64-encoded `key=value` pairs for interoperability.

-You can integrate this API into the CLI or other tools to persist wallets securely between sessions.
+Use this API from custom tooling or scripts to create/load wallets outside the bundled CLI.

 ## Extending the Project
 Consider experimenting with: